dfttoolkit package¶

 int

-- get_elsi_csc_header() ndarray[Any, dtype[int64]] [source]¶
+- get_elsi_csc_header() ndarray[tuple[int, ...], dtype[int64]] [source]¶

-Get the contents of the ELSI file header
+Get the contents of the ELSI file header.

 - Returns: